GlenPr/stochastic_finite-difference_model/README.md

 # stochastic_finite_model
-R software for fitting and simulating the stochastic finite (SF) model (Pridham 2023).
+R software for fitting and simulating the stochastic finite (SF) model (Pridham and Rutenberg 2023).

 # **How do I use it?**
 Download the folder.
 You can open sf.R in R and start fitting data now.
 I recommend you read the vignettes which are written in R notebook (.Rmd) using RStudio.